Do you find it difficult to shed pounds, even when sticking to a regular exercise routine and eating well?

 – Jon Butcher, Author of Mindvalley’s Lifebook Program

-Despite their soft physique, endomorphs can get abs without a problem.
-However, this will require a lot of dedication, not to mention changes to their dietary regimen and often a sizeable weight loss.
+Despite their stocky, heavy physique, endomorphs are definitely capable of developing their abs.
+However, this will require a lot of dedication, not to mention changes to their dietary regimen.

-If you’re an endomorph, there are certain exercises that can help you get a six pack, including knee crunches for upper abs, leg raises and scissor kicks for lower abs, as well as the plank for the entire core.
+If you’re an endomorph, there are certain exercises that can help you get a six pack, including:

-If you thought that being an endomorph was a curse, think again.
-Sure, you’re more prone to gain body fat as an endomorph, but you can also gain muscle mass much more easily than ectomorphs.
+Being an endomorph poses its own unique set of challenges but also offers plenty of advantages.
+Sure, you’re more prone to gain body fat as an endomorph, but you can also gain muscle mass much more easily than the other two somatotypes.

-With a clear goal in sight and a lot of hard work, you’ll have no problem achieving your dream body.
+With a clear goal in sight and a lot of hard work, you’ll have no problem achieving your fitness goals.

 What are your favorite muscle building exercises for endomorphs?
 Share them with us in the comments below.